OpendTect/OpendTect-ML-Dev/README.md

 ## Getting started

 To get started with Machine Learning in OpendTect several datasets are provided on TerraNubis with which all plugins are available for all users.
-There is ofcourse [F3 offshore the Netherlands](https://terranubis.com/datainfo/F3-Demo-2020) and [Penobscot](https://terranubis.com/datainfo/Penobscot).
-Recently two more sets were added in support of the FORCE competition, they can be found on [TerraNubis](https://terranubis.com/)
+There is [F3 offshore the Netherlands](https://terranubis.com/datainfo/F3-Demo-2020), [Penobscot](https://terranubis.com/datainfo/Penobscot), [FORCE ML Competition 2020](https://terranubis.com/datainfo/FORCE-ML-Competition-2020), [FORCE ML Competition 2020 Synthethic Models and Wells](https://terranubis.com/datainfo/FORCE-ML-Competition-2020-Synthetic-Models-and-Wells) and the recently added [Delft](https://terranubis.com/datainfo/Delft).
+These can all be found on [TerraNubis](https://terranubis.com/)

 Follow the steps below to install OpendTect 6.6 and download the complete datasets.